superduper-io/superduper/docs/hr/blog/2024-03-11-rag-system-on-duckdb-using-jinaai-and-superduperdb.md

-The **JinaAI embedding model** will be used as an embedding model to be used to generate vector embeddings on the existing data.
+The **Jina Embeddings v2** will be used as an embedding model to be used to generate vector embeddings on the existing data.

-[**JinaAI**](https://jina.ai/) offers a top-tier embedding model designed to enhance search and retrieval systems with 1 million free tokens for new API keys, facilitating personal and commercial projects without requiring a credit card.
+[**Jina AI**](https://jina.ai/) offers a top-tier embedding model: Jina Embeddings v2, designed to enhance search and retrieval systems with 1 million free tokens for new API keys, facilitating personal and commercial projects without requiring a credit card.
 This model stands out for its deep integration of cutting-edge academic research and rigorous testing against state-of-the-art (SOTA) models, ensuring exceptional performance.
 It is the first open-source model to support an 8192-token length, representing entire chapters within a single vector.
 The model supports multilingual embeddings, including German-English, Chinese-English, and Spanish-English, making it ideal for cross-lingual applications.
 It also boasts seamless integration capabilities, fully compatible with OpenAI’s API and easily integrating with over ten vector databases and retrieval-augmented generation (RAG) systems, ensuring a smooth and efficient user experience.

-JinaAI’s mission is to lead the advancement of multimodal AI through innovative embedding and prompt-based technologies, focusing specifically on areas like natural language processing, image and video analysis, and cross-modal data interaction.
+Jina AI mission is to lead the advancement of multimodal AI through innovative embedding and prompt-based technologies, focusing specifically on areas like natural language processing, image and video analysis, and cross-modal data interaction.

 *Find more information about Jina [here](https://jina.ai/).*